connectedcars/node-httpclient/README.md

   `http://localhost/delay/200`,
   `http://localhost/delay/400`
 ])

-for(let responsePromise of responses) {
+for await (let response of responses) {
-  let response = await responsePromise
+    console.log(response.statusCode)
     // Order would be 100, 200, 300, 400
 }
 ```